 Resources for Individuals & Students Impacted by COVID-19

-In recent weeks, multiple pieces of legislation have been passed by both the federal and state governments to expand eligibility to unemployment insurance, increase the dollar amount provided and reduce waiting times.
+Since the beginning of the COVID-19 pandemic, multiple pieces of legislation have been passed by both the federal and state governments to expand eligibility to unemployment insurance, increase the dollar amount provided and reduce waiting times.
 A comprehensive list of questions and answers on unemployment insurance in relation to COVID-19 is available online.
 You can also learn about and apply for Unemployment Insurance benefits through the Arizona Department of Economic Security's website.

 Economic Impact Payments for Individuals